Tineola bisselliella

 Tineola bisselliella, known as the common clothes moth, webbing clothes moth, or simply clothing moth, is a species of fungus moth (family Tineidae, subfamily Tineinae).
 It is the type species of its genus Tineola and was first described by the Swedish entomologist Arvid David Hummel in 1823.
+It and a number of closely related species are together known as the clothes moths due to their role as pests in human households.
 The specific name is commonly misspelled biselliella – for example by G. A. W. Herrich-Schäffer, when he established Tineola in 1853.

 The larvae (caterpillars) of this moth are considered a serious pest, as they can derive nourishment from clothing – in particular wool, but many other natural fibres – and also, like most related species, from stored foods, such as grains.